 If a trademark starts with a lowercase word or letter (e.g., eBay, iPhone), many authorities advise capitalizing it to begin a sentence.

 Rule 4.
 Capitalize titles when they are used before names, unless the title is followed by a comma.
 Do not capitalize the title if it is used after a name or instead of a name.

 The president will address Congress.

-All senators are expected to attend.
+The senators from Iowa and Ohio are expected to attend.

 The governors, lieutenant governors, and attorneys general called for a special task force.

 Governor Fortinbrass, Lieutenant Governor Poppins, and Attorney General Dalloway will attend.

 Out of respect, some writers and publishers choose to capitalize the highest ranks in government, royalty, religion, etc.

 The Queen spoke.